-Six of the seven modules use open educational resources prepared by Queen’s University, Western University, and University of Waterloo, and Indigenous focused module was developed locally.
+Six of the seven modules were prepared by Queen’s University, Western University, and University of Waterloo, and the Indigenous focused module was developed locally.

 - Incoming students have just short of 11 months to work through the included content and submit the necessary assignments to receive the TLHE certificate.

 - How Students Learn

 - Active Learning

 - Assessment Strategies

 - Ethical Principles and Professionalism in University Teaching

 - Indigenous Research and Teaching

 By the end of this program, successful participants will be able to the following: